finos/common-domain-model/documentation/source/contribution.rst

 In addition, pre-release versions of a major release will be denoted with a DEV tag as follows:

-* MAJOR.0.0-DEV.X (e.g. ``1.0.0-DEV.789``), where X gets incremented with each new pre-release version until it becomes the MAJOR.0.0 release.
+* MAJOR.0.0-DEV.x (e.g. ``1.0.0-DEV.789``), where x gets incremented with each new pre-release version until it becomes the MAJOR.0.0 release.

 The minor, patch and pre-release numbers may sometimes increment by more than one unit.
 This is because release candidates may be created but not immediately released.
 Subsequently, a version associated with the next incremental unit may be released that includes the changes from the earlier release candidate.